Tormod Kjellsen

 Tormod Kjellsen (25 September 1894 – 27 May 1978) was a Norwegian footballer from Larvik.
 He played for his local club Larvik Turn.

-He made his debut for the Norway national football team on 11 September 1910 in a 4–0 defeat to Sweden in Kristiania (now Oslo).
-Kjellsen was the only player in the Norwegian squad to be at a team from outside the capital.
+He made his debut for the Norway national team on 11 September 1910 in a 4–0 defeat to Sweden in Kristiania (now Oslo).
+He was the only player in the Norwegian squad to be at a team from outside the capital.
 His only other international cap was on 14 September 1913 in a 1–1 friendly draw against Russia in Moscow.